smilers/windows-itpro-docs/windows/security/application-security/application-isolation/windows-sandbox/windows-sandbox-configure-using-wsb-file.md

 # Use and configure Windows Sandbox

-To launch a Windows Sandbox with default settings, simply Locate and select Windows Sandbox on the Start menu or search for 'Windows Sandbox'.
+To launch a Windows Sandbox with default settings, locate and select Windows Sandbox on the Start menu or search for 'Windows Sandbox'.
 This launches a basic Sandbox with 4GB memory with the following properties:

 - **vGPU (virtualized GPU)**: Enabled on non-ARM64 devices.
 - **Networking**: Enabled.
 The sandbox uses the Hyper-V default switch.
 - **Audio input**: Enabled.
 The sandbox shares the host's microphone input into the sandbox.
 - **Video input**: Disabled.
 The sandbox doesn't share the host's video input into the sandbox.
 - **Protected client**: Disabled.
-The sandbox doesn't have increased security settings on the Remote Desktop Protocol (RDP) session.
+The sandbox doesn't use increased security settings on the Remote Desktop Protocol (RDP) session.
 - **Printer redirection**: Disabled.
 The sandbox doesn't share printers with the host.
 - **Clipboard redirection**: Enabled.
 The sandbox shares the host clipboard with the sandbox so that text and files can be pasted back and forth.